CAT4 is the UK’s most widely used test of reasoning abilities for children aged 6 – 17+ years.

 Quantitative Reasoning – the ability to use numerical skills to solve problems, applicable well beyond mathematics.

 It’s statistically reliable.
-CAT4 was standardised on 25,000 pupils and it’s verified every year based on analysis from a quarter of a million pupils.
+CAT4 was standardised on 25,000 students and it’s verified every year based on analysis from a quarter of a million students.

 CAT4 can be taken online or on paper at any point in the academic year.
-And because the data is robust it supports feedback and planning discussions with senior leaders, pupils and parents.
+And because the data is robust it supports feedback and planning discussions with senior leaders, students and parents.

 CAT4 Young Learners (a shorter, paper-based version of CAT4 adapted for young children) is available for children aged 6 - 8 years.